100,000 Crab giant pulses at 215 MHz detected with an SKA-Low prototype station: Discussion

-Figure~\ref{fig_time_diff_distribution} shows distributions of time between pulses for GPs with SNR$\ge$10.
-We probed time differences up to 600\,s calculated within each dataset only (up to 1\,h observations), which ensured that the gaps between the observations or refractive scintillation did affect the analysis.
+Figure~\ref{fig_time_diff_distribution} shows distributions of time between pulses for GPs with SNR$\ge$10, where we only used ``good data sets'' (at least 3000\,s of non-flagged data with at least 2000 GPs detected) to probe time differences up to 600\,s calculated within each dataset only (up to 1\,h observations).
+This ensured that the gaps between the observations or refractive scintillation did affect the analysis.
 The SNR$\ge$10 threshold ensures that false-positives candidates, which can significantly impact the distribution, were not included.
-The resulting distribution can be reasonably well-fitted with an exponential distribution:
+However, we verified that the SNR thresholds higher than 7 give consistent results.
+The resulting distribution can be very well-fitted with an exponential distribution:

-resulting in $\lambda = 0.075 \pm 0.001$ (left image in Figure~\ref{fig_time_diff_distribution}).
+resulting in $\lambda = 0.111 \pm 0.001$ (left image in Figure~\ref{fig_time_diff_distribution}).
 The same fit was performed for each separate dataset, and in all cases the distribution of time between pulses was well described by an exponential distribution.
-The value of the fitted parameter $\lambda$ varies between $\approx0.95$ when the number of GPs detected per hour was highest (end of December 2024) down to $\approx$0.07 when the GP rate was lowest (middle February 2025).
+The value of the fitted parameter $\lambda$ varies between $\approx0.15$ when the number of GPs detected per hour was highest (end of December 2024) down to $\approx$0.09 when the GP rate was lower (end of March 2025).
 The plot of fitted $\lambda$ vs. time has similar shape to Figure~\ref{fig_ngp_vs_date}, and has not been included here for brevity.
 This varying behaviour of $\lambda$ is perfectly in line with the fact that $\lambda$ represents number of GPs in a certain time interval (GP rate) which was changing with changing scattering conditions (as discussed in Section~\ref{subsec_num_gps_vs_time}).

-In order to look for potential deviations from a purely random process, the entire distribution was also fitted with a Weibull distribution (right image in Figure~\ref{fig_time_diff_distribution}) :
+The distribution was also fitted with a Weibull distribution (right image in Figure~\ref{fig_time_diff_distribution}) :

 which reduces to the exponential distribution for shape parameter k=1, and $k<1$ corresponds to clustering.
-The fit yielded k = $0.867 \pm 0.007$, which significantly ($\approx$18 standard deviations) differs from 1.
-The deviation from Poisson distribution (k=1) is relatively small, but statistically significant.
-This suggests that bright (SNR$\ge$10) Crab GPs may exhibit some degree of clustering, and share some similarities with repeating FRBs (e.g. \citet{2018MNRAS.475.5109O}).
-Testing clustering of high-SNR GPs is justified by the fact that FRBs detected by radio-telescopes would correspond to the brightest GPs from extragalactic Crab-like pulsars.
+The fit yielded k = $0.98 \pm 0.01$ consistent with 1, which confirms that the distribution of pulse arrival times is well fitted with exponential distribution as expected for independent events (i.e. Poisson process).